rjones30/dilog/README.md

 used to destroy all static objects at program exit, you can invoke dilog::get method and the dilog::block constructor with optional argument threadsafe=false.

-If the thread organization of your application assigns unique tasks to each thread then the dilog channel for that thread's messages and blocks should be assigned a unique name that indicates the specific task.
+If the thread organization of your application assigns unique tasks or objects to be processed to each thread then the dilog channel for that thread's messages and blocks should be assigned a unique name that indicates the specific task or object, eg. an input record number.
 If a symmetric multithreading model is used, a unique dilog channel name should be used for each chunk of work assigned to a worker thread, with the name updating regularly as the work progresses.
 This would be an example of the segmentation strategy that was described above.
 It has the advantage that dilog verification of a clean application will succeed even if the number of worker threads changes from one run to the next, or even if it changes in a non-deterministic way during execution.